 In collaboration with a group of teachers the four volumes of DAS ZAHLENBUCH were developed and tested from 1993 to 1997.

 Since the middle of the nineties this textbook has spread over Germany and crossed the borders to some neighboring countries (Switzerland, Belgium, the Netherlands, Luxembourg, Austria, Italy/Province Alto Adige).
 In 2014 an English version, THE BOOK OF NUMBERS, has been developed for the (so far) exclusive use in the Swiss International Schools.

 DAS ZAHLENBUCH is complemented by a program for early math education.

 For teacher education a new series "Elementarmathematik als Prozess" [Elementary Mathematics as a Process] has been started which provides a new access to the mathematical education of teachers.
 The series invites readers not only to do mathematics that is relevant for the teaching practice but also to reflect on learning and teaching mathematics while learning.

 Gerhard N. Müller, Heinz Steinbring & Erich Ch.
 Wittmann: Arithmetik als Prozess [Arithmetic as a Process] published in 2003 by Kallmeyer.

-For further information see the folder Program Mathe 2000 – A Unified Approach to Learning Mathematics and The Book of Numbers.
+For further information see the folders Program Mathe 2000 – A Unified Approach to Learning Mathematics and The Book of Numbers.
 Early Math Program and the description of the software “Plättchen & Co. digital”.